EDIorg/data-package-best-practices/docs/index.md

 ## Application-specific recommendations
 Recommendations for data intended for specific handling or intended for certain applications.
 In most cases these are mediated by EDI.

-TBD: decide if this goes here. if not, then where?
+TBD: decide if this material goes here. if not, then where?
+Some of these topics are highly relevant to the goals stated above.

 Examples: